1. You ask them for their publisher/agent (or ask them to promote you).

 If you DO get a writer to look over something you’ve written, for Zues's butthole's sake, thank them.

-Maybe you showed up in spandex and lip gloss with a story about hoping to be a groupie and said "pretty please" in the sultriest voice you could manage and the fool of a writer fell for it, or maybe you just asked on a day where they had some free time and wanted to do something nice to erase the karmic debt from that day when they were twelve and wondered if the salt/slugs thing really worked.
-Either way they are probably going to give your work one of the most thorough, conscientious reads it will ever get, and letting them know you appreciate it (verbally, orally, threesomely, whatever) would be appropriate.
+Maybe you batted your eyelashes and said "pretty please" and the fool of a writer fell for it, or maybe you just asked on a day where they had some free time and wanted to do something nice to erase the karmic debt from that day when they were twelve and wondered if the salt/slugs thing really worked.
+Either way they are probably going to give your work one of the most thorough, conscientious reads it will ever get, and letting them know you appreciate it (verbally, tactilely, take-them-to-dinner-ly, whatever) would be appropriate.

 This may seem to fall under the auspices of human decency rather than something particular to writers, but something about those erudite little writer eyes apparently screams, "No need to thank me for those several hours of work.
 I love toiling away without acknowledgement."
 For some reason people think writers owe them two or more hours of feedback work and they don't even have to send a thank you e-mail or a fist bump at their next meeting....or a lap dance...or ANYTHING.
 Pull this, and a writer is probably really going to wonder what other parts of life you are an ungrateful lamprey about.
 If you can't at least say thank you, Miss Manners needs to side eye you so hard she sees the inside of her temple